trainoasis/deploy-wp-bedrock-sage-gitlab-ci/README.md

 3. edit branches to run deployments on (["only:"](https://docs.gitlab.com/ee/ci/yaml/#onlyexcept-basic) sections in .gitlab-ci.yml)
 4. make sure you have [Runners](https://docs.gitlab.com/runner/) set up in gitlab
 5. commit & push both files (in root of your project) and watch the script work.

+#### Use at your own risk.

+In general:

+- Always backup 1st
+- Always understand what you are about to do
+- Enjoy